JGN1/ewd-api-labs-2023/README.md

 REACT_APP_NOTES=for_AUTH_API_options_are_SUPABASE_or_MONGODB
 ~~~

-The `VITE_NODE_ENV` and `VITE_AUTH_API` environmental variables are used as effectively switches between dev and stage in code.
-This is described in more detail in [Independent Learning](#independent-learning) section of this README file.
+The `VITE_NODE_ENV` and `VITE_AUTH_API` environmental variables are effectively used as switches between dev and stage in the code.
+This is described in more detail both further down in this section and in the [Independent Learning](#independent-learning) section of this README file.
 <br/>
 <br/>

 ### __Integration for Authentication__
-I wanted to minimise changes to get my React application to interact with my API for authentication .
+I wanted to minimise the changes required to get my React application to interact with my API for authentication .
 To achieve this I used a combination of total rewrite/replacement of `contexts\authProvider.jsx` file, followed by alterations to two other files - `login.jsx` and `profileIcon/index.jsx`.

 Having code for both SUPABASE and my API in the one file would have been too cluttered, so I opted to rewrite the content of the `contexts\authProvider.jsx` file on startup, with the content depending on the environment choosen.
 The `authProvider` file used for my API is similar to that used for the react app in the labs with some minor alterations to fit in with my React code.